You want smart political talk without the meltdowns?

 Oh, it's incredibly frustrating.

-You know, at understanding the threat, we have a three-day training program for law enforcement where we outline for law enforcement the enemy's threat doctrine in this war, which is sharia.
+You know, at understanding the threat, we have a three-day training program for law enforcement where we outline for law enforcement the enemy's threat doctrine in this war, which is Sharia.

-that the when they see statements made by someone like John Miller saying this has nothing to do with Islam and it has nothing to do with the mosque, they know that that is factually untrue, and they're able to defend that position, and it also really gives them the tools that they need to investigate uh and prosecute these jihadis in their communities.
+And we get pressure from leftist groups, and we get pressure from Muslim Brotherhood groups like Click Care to they pressure the law enforcement and the venues to shut that training down because they know once law enforcement hears this training, that when they see statements made by someone like John Miller saying this has nothing to do with Islam and it has nothing to do with the mosque, they know that that is factually untrue and they're able to defend that position.

 The war for our enemy in this here in the United States domestically is to keep us from talking about this issue.

-That's why you see the the slander of Islamophobia thrown at anybody that speaks truthfully and factually about this threat.
+That's why you see the slander of Islamophobia thrown at anybody that speaks truthfully and factually about this threat.

-It really really it really is true, by the way.
+It really is true, by the way.

 I mean, if you say anything that is deemed politically incorrect, you're a target of attacks, even though you're talking about those that are radicalized, those that would use a religion as a means of killing innocent people.